 What are editors' pet peeves?
 What can you do to get more and more assignments tossed your way by editors?
 Do editors expect you to know SEO?
 (Do you know what SEO means?)
 I was honored to be interviewed by Laura Pepper Wu, editor of The Write Life magazine, where we discussed many important topics that relate to freelance writers.
 It's a lot of great info packed into a relatively short conversation, so it's worth checking out (not to mention I look incredibly dashing in my bright blue headphones).
 Here's the clip.

 BY ROGER MORRIS Use these 8 strategies to turn occasional assignments into steady paychecks.

-BY ATHENA SCHULTZ The market for freelance copywriting is bigger than ever—and so is the potential to break in.
+The market for freelance copywriting is bigger than ever—and so is the potential to break in.
 Put your writing skills to work on the side, and you might just hit the jackpot.
+Athena Schultz shares how.

 Use a demand letter to save the day when you’re long overdue on being paid.